Online competitors take on global banks in securities research shake-up

 For example, about 40,000 research reports are produced every week by the world’s top 15 global investment banks, of which less than 1 percent are actually read by investors, according to Quinlan.

-More than 30 analysts cover HSBC (HSBA.L) (0005.HK) on a regular basis, though only 11 of them have a rating of three stars or above even though it is a key factor of consideration by many global fund managers.
+More than 30 analysts cover HSBC <0005.HK on a regular basis, though only 11 of them have a rating of three stars or above even though it is a key factor of consideration by many global fund managers.

-Though the immediate impact of the Mifid II rules will be in Europe - a recent Greenwich Study predicts a cut of $100 million by European money managers in their research budgets over the next 12 months - Asia and the United States will be affected too.
+Though the immediate impact of the Mifid II rules will be in Europe, with a recent Greenwich Study predicting a cut of $100 million by European money managers in their research budgets annually.

-In recent months, global investment banks such as Standard Chartered (STAN.L), CLSA, Jefferies and Barclays (BARC.L) among others have retrenched staff or completely pulled back from equity research and sales businesses in some markets.
+In recent months, global investment banks such as Standard Chartered, CLSA, Jefferies and Barclays among others have retrenched staff or completely pulled back from their equity research and sales businesses in some markets.

-At Credit Suisse's (CSGN.S) annual Asian investment conference, Chief Executive Tidjane Thiam said on Tuesday the bank will continue with restructuring in the Asian equities business, which will result in some more reduction in headcount.
+At Credit Suisse's annual conference on Tuesday, Chief Executive Tidjane Thiam said the bank will continue with restructuring in the Asian equities business which will result in some more reduction in headcount.

 "The (equities) platform has to be of the size that's commensurate with the demand today not with the demand in five years or 10 years," Thiam said.

-Recently, some independent research platforms such as Smartkarma's tie-up with Societe Generale (SOGN.PA) have been getting attention in Asia.
-But their business model is still aimed at filling existing gaps rather than snatching market share.
+Some independent research platforms making their presence felt in Asia has been seen in recent months, such as Smartkarma’s tie up with Societe Generale last year, but their business model is still aimed at filling existing gaps rather than snatching market share.